-- § 1905(t)(3)(E), which provides for beneficiary's right to terminate enrollment, does not apply to this project; - § 1905(t)(3)(F), which requires compliance with § 1932, is applicable to this project as follows: - §1903(d)(1), which provides for protections against fraud and abuse, is met in that all providers participating in IHP are enrolled in the Medical Assistance program and bound by the rules of the program; - o §1932(d)(2), which includes restrictions on marketing by managed care entities, requires the state to monitor marketing efforts on the part of IHP entities; and - o §1932(e)(4) requires the states to retain the ability to terminate the contract with the IHP entities for failure to meet the terms of the contract.
+• § 1905(t)(3)(E), which provides for beneficiary's right to terminate enrollment, does not apply to this project;

+- § 1905(t)(3)(F), which requires compliance with § 1932, is applicable to this project as follows: - o \$1903(d)(1), which provides for protections against fraud and abuse, is met in that all providers participating in IHP are enrolled in the Medical Assistance program and bound by the rules of the program; - o §1932(d)(2), which includes restrictions on marketing by managed care entities, requires the state to monitor marketing efforts on the part of IHP entities; and - o §1932(e)(4) requires the states to retain the ability to terminate the contract with the IHP entities for failure to meet the terms of the contract.

-Qualified IHP demonstration providers organizations are those that have submitted successful responses to the Department's request for proposals and are under contract with the state to participate in this demonstration, ending three years following the implementation date of the contract.
+Qualified IHP demonstration program provider organizations are those that have submitted successful responses to the Department's request for proposals and are under contract with the state to participate in this demonstration program, ending three or more years following the implementation execution date of the contract.

 The state will notify Medical Assistance beneficiaries of the program, including a description of how personal information will be used, and payment incentives, through an annual mailing by May 1 of each performance year, to those beneficiaries who are attributed to the IHP entity at that point in time.

-STATE: MINNESOTA Effective: January 1, 2018 TN: 17-25 Approved: 5/2/18 Supersedes: 15-15 (13-01, 11-31) 29.
-Integrated Care Models (FFS Primary Care Case Management)
+Effective: January 1, 2024 Page 78b

+Supersedes: 17-25 (15-15,3-01, 11-31)

 Integrated Health Partnership (IHP).
 IHP entities provide FFS primary care case management services under authority of § 1905(t) of the Social Security Act, which includes location, coordination and monitoring of health care services.
-The state ensures that it will comply with the applicable beneficiary protections in § 1905(t)(3)as described below.
-IHP entities are under contract to share cost and savings gained or lost on the total cost of care for certain services provided on a fee-for-service basis.
+The state ensures that it will comply with the applicable beneficiary protections in § 1905(t)(3) as described below.
+IHP entities are under contract to share cost and savings gained or lost on the total cost of care for certain services provided on a fee-for-service (FFS) basis.
 Beginning January 1, 2018, Track 1 and Track 2 IHP entities will receive population-based payments for the provision of evaluation, intervention, and health improvement activities of its attributed patients.